Psycho (franchise): Psycho (1960)

-In need of money to get her boyfriend, Sam Loomis, out of debt (John Gavin), Marion Crane (Janet Leigh) steals $40,000 from her employer and flees Phoenix, Arizona by car.
+In need of money to get her boyfriend, Sam Loomis, out of debt (John Gavin), Marion Crane (Janet Leigh) steals $40,000 (approximately $441,601 in 2026 dollars) from her employer and flees Phoenix, Arizona by car.
 While en route to Sam's California home, she parks along the road to sleep.
 A highway patrol officer awakens her and, suspicious of her agitation, follows her.
 When she trades her car for another at a dealership, he notes the new vehicle's details.
 Marion returns to the road but, rather than drive in a heavy storm, decides to spend the night at the Bates Motel.
 The proprietor, Norman Bates (Anthony Perkins), tells Marion he rarely has customers because of the motel's disconnection from a new Interstate and mentions he lives with his mother in the house overlooking the motel.
 He invites Marion to supper.
 She overhears Norman arguing with his mother about letting Marion in the house, and during the meal, she angers him by suggesting he institutionalize his mother.
 He admits he would like this, but does not want to abandon her.

 Marion resolves to return to Phoenix to return the money.
 After calculating how she can repay the money she has spent, Marion dumps her notes down the toilet and begins to shower.
 An anonymous female figure enters the bathroom and stabs her to death.
 Finding the corpse, Norman is horrified.
 He places Marion's body, wrapped in the shower curtain, and all her possessions - including the money - in the trunk of her car and sinks it in a nearby swamp.

 Shortly afterward, Sam is contacted by both Marion's sister Lila Crane (Vera Miles) and private detective Milton Arbogast (Martin Balsam), who has been hired by Marion's employer to recover the money.
 Arbogast traces Marion to the motel and questions Norman, who unconvincingly lies that Marion stayed for one night and left the following morning.
 He refuses to let Arbogast talk to his mother, claiming she is ill.
 Arbogast calls Lila to update her and tells her he will call again after he questions Norman's mother.